ibm-cloud-docs/transit-gateway/create-unbound-gre.md

 ### Example
 {: #connection-create-unbound-gre-examples}

-This example illustrates creating an unbound GRE tunnel connection named `unbound-gre-connection` to a classic network:
+This example illustrates creating an unbound GRE tunnel named `unbound-gre-connection` to a classic network:

 ```sh
 ibmcloud tg connection-create-gre $gateway  --network-type unbound_gre_tunnel --name unbound-gre-connection --base-network-type classic  --zone us-south-2 --local-gateway-ip 192.168.100.1 --local-tunnel-ip 192.168.101.1 --remote-gateway-ip 10.242.63.12 --remote-tunnel-ip 192.168.101.2
 ```
 {: pre}

-## Creating an unbound Generic Routing Encapsulation (GRE) tunnel connection with the API
+## Creating an unbound GRE tunnel with the API
 {: #tg-api-adding-unbound-gre-connection-transit-gateway}
 {: api}

 To create an unbound Generic Routing Encapsulation (GRE) tunnel connection with the API, perform the following actions:

 ### Request
-{: #add-unbound-gre-connection-curl-api-request}
+{: #unbound-gre-connection-curl-api-request}

-To request a creation of an Unbound Generic Routing Encapsulation (GRE) tunnel connection, set the following parameters:
+To request a creation of an unbound GRE tunnel, set the following parameters:

 | Path parameters | Details |
 |--|--|